jjulian61/MA-705-Final-Project/README.md

 Preparation Steps:
 1. Used selenium webdriver to extract source code from source site
 2. Used selenium webdriver to extract desired elements from source site (property type, price, lister, address, #beds, #baths, square footage). i.e.propTypes=driver.find_elements(By.XPATH,"//li[@class='list-card-statusText']")
-3. Used an html for loop on each element to obtained cleansed data. i.e. i=0 for x in propTypes: propTypesList.insert(i, cleanhtml(x.get_attribute("innerHTML"))) i+=1
+3. Used an html for loop on each element to obtain cleansed data. i.e. i=0 for x in propTypes: propTypesList.insert(i, cleanhtml(x.get_attribute("innerHTML"))) i+=1